 The Nord department is situated in the

-Hauts-de-France region of northern France and shares its borders with Belgium, the North Sea, and the departments of Pas-de-Calais and Aisne.
-It was created by combining the western halves of the historical counties of Flanders and Hainaut and the Bishopric of Cambrai.
-The department is known for its rich cultural heritage and distinct French Flemish dialect of Dutch, which is still spoken alongside French as a native language.
-Similarly, the French Picard dialect,
+Hauts-de-France region of northern France, bordering Belgium, the North Sea, and the departments of Pas-de-Calais and Aisne.
+The department was formed by merging the western parts of the historic counties of Flanders and Hainaut, as well as the Bishopric of Cambrai.
+It is renowned for its rich cultural heritage and its unique French-Flemish-Dutch dialect, which remains spoken alongside French as a native language.
+Additionally, the region speaks the French Picard dialect, known as "

 préfecture.
-Lille's metropolitan region is France's fourth-largest urban area after Paris, Lyon and Marseille.
-Other important towns in the department include Valenciennes, Douai and Dunkirk.
-Lille, along with nearby Roubaix, Tourcoing, and Villeneuve d'Ascq, constitutes the centre of a cluster of industrial and former mining towns that totals slightly over a million inhabitants.
+Lille's metropolitan area is France's fourth-largest urban zone, following Paris, Lyon, and Marseille.
+Other significant towns include Valenciennes, Douai, and Dunkirk.
+Lille, together with nearby Roubaix, Tourcoing, and Villeneuve d'Ascq, forms the core of a cluster of industrial and former mining towns with a population slightly exceeding one million.

 The Heart of the Industrial Revolution